marcduiker/azure-functions-university/lessons/durablefunctions/chaining-ts.md

      await sleep(10000)
      ```

-11. Start the durable function and make a call with correct input parameters.
+11. Start the Client Function and make a call with correct input parameters.
+The URL is `http://localhost:7071/api/orchestrators/GitHubInfoOrchestrator`.
+Use the following JSON payload for the call
+    ```JSON
+    {
+            "repositoryName": "azure-functions-university"
+    }
+    ```

      > ❔ **Question** - What do you see in the execution history stored in the Azure Storage Emulator?